Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 > ### If you are experiencing performance issues, try the following steps

-- Install **Rubic0n - OpenMW Lua Go Vroom**, installation is simple just copy over the files located in "sandboxed\extract into your OpenMW install" to inside your OpenMW install folder and choose to overwrite.
+- Install **Rubic0n - OpenMW Lua Go Vroom** —
+installation is simple just copy over the files located in `sandboxed\extract into your OpenMW install` to inside your OpenMW install folder and choose to overwrite.

+- An [Occlusion Culling fork of OpenMW](https://www.nexusmods.com/morrowind/mods/58699) is available to download on Nexus but its based on a pre release version of OpenMW 0.51 so use it at your own risk (I'm not yet aware of any problems but its probable you would run into one or two).
+Its however almost guaranteed to give results and will help with FPS improvement.
+- Use this fork with Rubic0n for the best performance results.

 - **Reduce view distance** in the OpenMW launcher settings.